 Projects parameters assumptions are as follows:

-Number of projects: based on past auctions (as in )
+Number of projects: based on past auctions (as in Figure 17)

-WS100 = 5-8.9m/s (randomly drawn from distribution in )
+WS100 = 5-8.9m/s (randomly drawn from distribution in Figure 16)

 OC = 0,8 to 1,2 (randomly drawn from uniform distribution)

-CF = percentage of range 0,79 – 1,29 ( and )
+CF = percentage of range 0,79 – 1,29 (Table 3 and Table 4)

 Similarly, to previous sections the model shows slightly higher average subsidy awarded in auctions with low demand/supply ratios.
 However, the difference is not very significant in range of cents per MWh.
 In auctions where demand/supply ratio increase above around 50% (December 2021, February 2018, December 2019, September 2021 and August 2018), the model shows possible decrease of average subsidy.
 As the analysis in Section 7 with typified case of good project distribution, the model shows significant savings only in auctions with very high demand/supply ratios, where in August 2018, the model predicts almost 9 EUR/MWh saving.

-shows the average subsidy awarded in 3 scenarios (no reference yield model 0, perfect reference yield model 1 and overcorrection 1,5.
+Figure 18 shows the average subsidy awarded in 3 scenarios (no reference yield model 0, perfect reference yield model 1 and overcorrection 1,5.

 Figure 18; Average subsidy in subscribed German auctions; 10 000 iterations

-provides analysis of average surplus of projects, showing that the RYM decrease the surplus (bidder´s profit) achieved in all scenarios, however, significant decrease is again visible only in auction with high demand/supply ratios.
+Figure 19 provides analysis of average surplus of projects, showing that the RYM decrease the surplus (bidder´s profit) achieved in all scenarios, however, significant decrease is again visible only in auction with high demand/supply ratios.
 Again, this result corresponds with the typified condition of mainly good projects distributions in Section 7.

 Figure 19; Average surplus in subscribed German auctions; 10 000 iterations

 Average production however shows high differences mainly in highly oversubscribed auctions.
-Where the difference between RYM applications is in range of hundreds of MWh per MW. provides respective values.
+Where the difference between RYM applications is in range of hundreds of MWh per MW.
+Figure 20 provides respective values.

 Figure 20; Average production in subscribed German auctions; 10 000 iterations